 Emergency Rental Assistance Program

-EMERGENCY RENTAL ASSISTANCE PROGRAM RE-LAUNCH OPENS: TUESDAY, OCTOBER 27, 2020
+EMERGENCY RENTAL ASSISTANCE PROGRAM OPENS: THURSDAY, MARCH 4, 2021

-The Prince George’s County Department of Housing and Community Development (DHCD) is now offering relief to landlords on behalf of renters experiencing financial difficulties due to the COVID-19 pandemic through the re-launch of its Emergency Rental Assistance Program (ERAP).
+The Prince George’s County Department of Housing and Community Development (DHCD) offers relief to landlords on behalf of renters and tenants experiencing financial difficulties due to the COVID-19 pandemic through its 3rd round of funding for the Emergency Rental Assistance Program (ERAP).

 WHO CAN APPLY?